What is a joint account?

 You can apply online if both applicants meet these criteria:

-If you don’t meet these criteria, or want to open a NAB Term Deposit or NAB Retirement Account as a joint applicant, visit us at a branch.
+• If either applicant doesn’t meet these criteria or you want to open a NAB Term Deposit or NAB Retirement Account as a joint applicant, visit us at a branch.

 Things to consider before you apply

 It’s important that you discuss your financial goals and spending habits together before you apply to work out whether a joint account is right for you.
-You should also consider if you should keep separate bank accounts.
+You should also consider keeping your own separate bank accounts, as well as the joint account.
 Keep in mind, all owners of the account will have access to the money you deposit into the account.

 Some things you should discuss and agree on before you apply are: